-Definition and Purpose
+Definition and purpose

-Penetrant liquids are chemical substances designed to be applied to the surface of a material to identify surface discontinuities, such as cracks, pores, and fissures.
+Liquid penetrant tests are chemical substances designed to be applied to the surface of a material to identify surface discontinuities, such as cracks, pores, and fissures.
 These liquids are characterized by their low surface tension, allowing them to infiltrate small surface defects.
 After an adequate penetration period, the excess liquid is removed, and a developer is applied that absorbs the penetrant liquid from the discontinuities, making them visible.

-History and Evolution
+History and evolution

 - Step 1: Surface Preparation